bifenglin/outdated_component/README.md

-# Examining the Impact of Outdated Third-Party Components on Software Supply Chains
+# Mitigating the Risks of Outdated Third-Party Components in Software Supply Chains: Insights from the NPM Ecosystem

-This repository contains the code and data used in the research paper titled "Examining the Impact of Outdated Third-Party Components on Software Supply Chains: An In-depth Study in the NPM Ecosystem".
+This repository contains the code and data used in the research paper titled "Mitigating the Risks of Outdated Third-Party Components in Software Supply Chains: Insights from the NPM Ecosystem".
 Our study investigates the prevalence and impact of outdated third-party components in Node.js packages and their cascading effects on software supply chains.

 ## Repository Structure